emeline-random/Dataccess/README.md

 spring.datasource.driver-class-name=oracle.jdbc.driver.OracleDriver
 spring.jpa.database-platform=org.hibernate.dialect.Oracle10gDialect
 ```
-Then to register the correct spring service you need to check that the annotation ``` @Primary ``` is used at the top of the src/main/java/dataccess/service/OracleService.java class and that it is not used at the top of the MySqlService class.
+Then to register the correct spring service you need to check that the annotation ```java @Primary ``` is used at the top of the src/main/java/dataccess/service/OracleService.java class and that it is not used at the top of the MySqlService class.